-- Changing from the SD program to the 5D program / M program - Changing from the 5D program to the M program - Changing from the M program to the 5D program (Application for this change can be accepted anytime till the end of the first year; the end of March for students enrolled in April, and the end of September of the following year for whom in October) - Changing from the Ma program to the 5D program (Application for this change can be accepted only at the end of the first year; the end of March for students enrolled in April, and the end of September of the following year for whom in October.
+- Changing from the 5D program to the M program - Changing from the M program to the 5D program (Application for this change can be accepted anytime till the end of the first year; the end of March for students enrolled in April, and the end of September of the following year for whom in October) - Changing from the Ma program to the 5D program (Application for this change can be accepted only at the end of the first year; the end of March for students enrolled in April, and the end of September of the following year for whom in October.
 In advance of this change, an applicant must have submitted "Application Form for Change of Ma Program Completion Period" with choosing "2 years" in "New period for completion" column.

-Note that the program will be changed as soon as it is recognized that the SD program or the 5D program cannot be completed within the allotted time in following cases:
+Note that the program will be changed as soon as it is recognized that the 5D program cannot be completed within the allotted time in following cases: